Decamethylcyclopentasiloxane: Safety and environmental considerations

-The LD50 for D5 in rats is >50 g/kg.
+D5 is acutely nontoxic with an LD50 of >50 g/kg for rats.
+It has caused tumours in female rats but it was not evaluated further for possible carcinogenicity.
+It may affect the liver and the immune system in long term.
+Possible negative long-term effects of D5 were not investigated.

 The environmental impacts of D5 and D4 have attracted attention because these compounds are pervasive.
 Cyclic siloxanes have been detected in some species of aquatic life.
 A scientific review in Canada has determined that “Siloxane D5 does not pose a danger to the environment” and a scientific assessment of D5 by the Australian government stated, "the direct risks to aquatic life from exposure to these chemicals at expected surface water concentrations are not likely to be significant."
 However, in the European Union, D5 was characterized as a substance of very high concern (SVHC) due to its PBT and vPvB properties and was thus included in the candidate list for authorisation.
 Since 31 January 2020, D5 cannot be placed on the market in the European Union in wash-off cosmetic products in a concentration equal to or greater than 0.1 % by weight.